compuccino/ngx-soap/README.md

-# ngx-soap
+# ngx-soap-next

-Simple SOAP client for Angular 6/10 based on amazing [node-soap](https://github.com/vpulim/node-soap).
+Simple SOAP client for Angular based on amazing [node-soap](https://github.com/vpulim/node-soap).

-Project has been recreated from scratch with Angualr 6 CLI.
+Project has been recreated from scratch with Angular CLI.

 ## npm